Accelerated-gradient-based generalized Levenberg--Marquardt method with oracle complexity bound and local quadratic convergence: Details of implementation for numerical experiments

 \section{Details of implementation for numerical experiments}

-In our numerical experiments, we implemented two LM methods of \citep{drusvyatskiy2019efficiency} and ours with JAX~\citep{jax2018github}.
-These LM methods access the oracles several times to compute the Jacobian-vector products $\nabla c(x) u$ and $\nabla c(x)^\top v$ to solve subproblem~\cref{eq:subproblem}.
+In the numerical experiments, we implemented all the methods using automatic differentiation with JAX~\citep{jax2018github}.
+The LM methods, \revise{\DP and \Proposed,} access the oracles several times to compute the Jacobian-vector products $\nabla c(x) u$ and $\nabla c(x)^\top v$ to solve subproblem~\cref{eq:subproblem}.
 Note that $u$ and $v$ take on various vectors, but $x$ is fixed at $x_k$.
 In such cases, using the \texttt{jax.linearize} method is efficient, which generates the function $u \mapsto \nabla c(x_k) u$, and we can also get the function $v \mapsto \nabla c(x_k)^\top v$ using the \texttt{jax.linear\_transpose} method.
 We used these two methods to implement the LM methods.

-To evaluate algorithms' cost, we define \emph{oracle cost} as a weighted sum of the number of times the algorithm calls each oracle and JAX method.
-The weights are listed in \cref{table:oracle_weight}.
-The weights for oracles on $c$ and $F$ were determined according to the JAX documentation \citep{jax2022autodiff}.
-Since the computations for $g$ and $h$ are much lighter than for $c$ in our experimental settings, the oracles on $g$ and $h$ were ignored.